MediScribe/docjet-mobile/docs/current/start.md

 ### Architecture & Core Concepts
 #### [Overall Architecture](./architecture-overview.md)
-*   **Description**: Outlines the Clean Architecture principles and layered structure (Presentation, Use Cases, Domain, Data, Core) of the DocJet Mobile application, including specific feature architecture links.
+*   **Description**: Outlines the Clean Architecture principles and layered structure (Presentation, Use Cases, Domain, Data, Core) of the DocJet Mobile application, including specific feature architectures, offline profile caching system, and the centralized theming system for consistent UI.

 #### [Riverpod Guide](./architecture-riverpod-guide.md)
 *   **Description**: Outlines the approach to using Riverpod with code generation (`@riverpod`) for state management, covering provider definition, generation, overrides (often with GetIt), and best practices.